IMF sees Russian holdings of Ukraine debt as 'official'

-WASHINGTON Russia's $3 billion holding of Ukrainian debt should be classified as 'official' debt, an IMF spokesman said on Thursday, weighing in on what has become a contentious issue in Kiev's economic situation.
+WASHINGTON Russia's $3 billion (2 billion pounds) holding of Ukrainian debt should be classified as 'official' debt, an IMF spokesman said on Thursday, weighing in on what has become a contentious issue in Kiev's economic situation.

 Ukraine, which recently received a $17.5 billion bailout from the International Monetary Fund, must come up with at least $15.3 billion from sovereign debt restructuring under the conditions of the program.
 But Russia, which holds a $3 billion Eurobond from Ukraine, has so far refused to participate in the restructuring.